kauri-io/Content/EVM and High Level Languages.md

 Simple transaction protocol initiates the deployment of very powerful applications on the EVM.
 The Ethereum protocol is trust-less; secured by peer-to-peer consensus and data encryption.
 It is very difficult, impossible, to access unauthorized information.
 The program code is verifiable and impossible to alter.
 Always available to every user as the same version and build.
 Pushing updates that users ignore can become a thing of the past.

 Prebuilt functions are built in the EVM.
-Among other things these functions create data abstraction between the user and the actual blockchain implementation.
+Among other things these functions create data abstractions between the developer and the actual blockchain implementation.
 Direct features of the EVM are listed below that have an aggregate functionality of a self contained computer system.

 * Simple transaction methods for new smart contract deployment
 * Smart contract interaction only by address